-Active employees contributed at the rate of 7.15% for salaries up to the integration level of \$39,459 (customized form of federal yearly maximum pensionable earnings) as defined in the pension plan text.
-Above that amount, employees contributed 10.95% of salary up to a maximum of \$236,951.
-The employer's contribution rate for 2019 was 8.70% for salaries up to the integration level and 13.50% of salaries above this amount, including the provision for adverse deviations (the "PfAD").
-These rates were determined by the most recent actuarial valuation filed with regulatory authorities, which is the valuation effective January 1, 2018.
-The employer's rate is the difference between the total current cost and the employees' contributions.
+Active employees contributed at the rate of 7.15% for salaries up to the integration level of \$40,028 (customized form of federal yearly maximum pensionable earnings) as defined in the pension plan text.
+Above that amount, employees contributed 10.95% of salary up to a maximum of \$241,690.
+The employer's contribution rate for 2020 was 10.05% for salaries up to the integration level and 15.45% of salaries above this amount, including the provision for adverse deviations (the "PfAD").
+These rates were determined by the most recent actuarial valuation filed with regulatory authorities, which is the valuation effective January 1, 2020.
+The employer's rate is the difference between the total current cost (including the PfAD) and the employees' contributions.